jp-wright/nfl_charting_data_trial/andy_benoit_drive_charting_notes.md

 Pass area is broken up into 9 categories:
 + LS = left sideline, outside the numbers
-+ Swing L = typically a rb, running outside toward the numbers and behind the LOS.
++ Swing L = typically a RB, running outside toward the numbers and behind the LOS.
 + WR Screen L = screen left, usually a receiver outside that takes an immediate pass on the LOS.
 + LM = left middle, between the numbers and left hash.
 + M = between the hash marks.